 - crimes against life and personal safety.
-Article 25-quater.1 of the Decree, introduced by law no. 7 of 9 January 2006, provides that the practice of female genital mutilation is one of the crimes where administrative liability can be attached to the organisation;

-receiving stolen goods, money laundering and use of money, assets or benefits of unlawful origin, and self-laundering.
-Article 25-octies of the Decree extends the liability of the organisation also with reference to the offences provided for under articles 648, 648-bis, 648-ter, 648-ter n.1 of the Criminal Code;

-computer crimes and unlawful data processing.
-Article 24-bis of the Decree provides for new elements of unlawful administrative action that result from certain computer crimes and the unlawful processing of data;

-crimes against industry and commerce, referred to under article 25-bis no.1 of the Decree;
+Article 25-quater.1 of the Decree, introduced by law no. 7 of 9 January 2006, provides that the practice of female genital mutilation is one of the crimes where administrative liability can be attached to the organisation; - manslaughter or grievous bodily harm through negligence, committed in violation of the rules on health and safety at work.
+Article 25-septies provides for the administrative liability of the organisation in relation to the crimes described under articles 589 and 590, third paragraph of the Criminal Code (Manslaughter or serious or grievous bodily harm) committed in breach of the rules on the protection of health and safety at work 42; - receiving stolen goods, money laundering and use of money, assets or benefits of unlawful origin, and self-laundering.
+Article 25-octies43 of the Decree extends the liability of the organisation also with reference to the offences provided for under articles 648, 648-bis, 648-ter, 648-ter n.1 of the Criminal Code; - computer crimes and unlawful data processing.
+Article 24-bis of the Decree provides for new elements of unlawful administrative action that result from certain computer crimes and the unlawful processing of data44; - crimes against industry and commerce, referred to under article 25-bis no.1 of the Decree45;

+action in another country, or even if committed in one country, it involves an organised criminal group who carry out criminal activities in more than one country.
+In this case, no further provisions were added to the body of Legislative decree 231/01.
+The liability derives from an independent provision in the aforementioned article 10, which establishes the specific administrative sanctions applicable to the above-mentioned offences - as mentioned - in the final paragraph stating "the provisions pursuant to Legislative decree no. 231 of 8 June 2001 apply to the unlawful administrative actions provided under this article".

-The aforementioned article was introduced by article 9, law no. 123 of 3 August 2007, as amended by article 300 (Amendment of Legislative decree no. 231 of 8 June 2001) of Legislative decree no. 81 of 9 April 2008, implementing article 1 of law no. 123 of 3 August 2007 regarding the protection of health and safety at the workplace, published on the Official Gazette bi, 101 - S.O.
+42The aforementioned article was introduced by article 9, law no. 123 of 3 August 2007, as amended by article 300 (Amendment of Legislative decree no. 231 of 8 June 2001) of Legislative decree no. 81 of 9 April 2008, implementing article 1 of law no. 123 of 3 August 2007 regarding the protection of health and safety at the workplace, published on the Official Gazette bi, 101 - S.O.
 No. 108/ Official Gazette of 30 April 2008.

-Article 63, paragraph 3, of Legislative decree no. 231 of 21 November 2007, published on the Official Gazette on 14 December 2007 no. 290, containing the implementation of directive 2005/60/CE of 26 October 2005 and regarding prevention of the use of the financial system for money-laundering purposes of the proceeds of criminal activities and terrorism financing, and Directive no. 2006/70/EC, containing the implementing measures for it, introduced the new article into Legislative decree no. 231 of 8 June 2001, which provides for the administrative liability of an organisation even in the case of receiving stolen goods, money-laundering and using money, goods or benefits of unlawful origin.
+43 Article 63, paragraph 3, of Legislative decree no. 231 of 21 November 2007, published on the Official Gazette on 14 December 2007 no. 290, containing the implementation of directive 2005/60/CE of 26 October 2005 and regarding prevention of the use of the financial system for money-laundering purposes of the proceeds of criminal activities and terrorism financing, and Directive no. 2006/70/EC, containing the implementing measures for it, introduced the new article into Legislative decree no. 231 of 8 June 2001, which provides for the administrative liability of an organisation even in the case of receiving stolen goods, money-laundering and using money, goods or benefits of unlawful origin.
 Article 3, paragraph 3 of Law no. 186 of 15 December 2014, published in the Official Gazette of 17 December 2014 with respect to the appearance and re-entry of capital held abroad and self-laundering, added to the Criminal Code, under article 648-ter 1.